 Tuft & Needle is a top-rated bed in a box mattress brand, Their Original T&N mattress is 10 inches tall and contains 3 inches of T&N Adaptive® foam and 7 inches of high-density poly-foam.
 The knit cover is made from a polyester and polyamide blend.

 T&N Adaptive® foam is infused with graphite and gel— two components known for their cooling properties.
 Graphite pulls heat away from the child’s body, while gel absorbs and evenly disperses heat.
 T&N Adaptive® foam keeps the spine in neutral alignment while relieving pressure points.

 High-density poly-foam provides a durable base for the mattress while supporting a child and encouraging a healthy posture.

 The Original Tuft & Needle mattress is available in twin, twin XL, full, queen, king, and California king sizes.
 The mattress comes with a 100-night sleep trial and a 10-year warranty.

 See our Tuft and Needle Mattress Reviews for insight into their full mattress line-up.

 - Graphite-gel foam regulates temperature and prevents overheating

 Choosing a Mattress for Your Child

 The right kind of mattress should adjust to your child’s growing body.
-Between the ages of 5 and 12, your child goes through a significant amount of growth— a mattress that can not only keep up, but maintain comfort and support without sagging is definitely worth looking into.
+Between the ages of 5 and 12, your child goes through a significant amount of growth— a mattress that can not only keep up, but maintain comfort and support and establish a mattress that won’t sag is definitely worth looking into.
 Focus on a quality mattress with long-term use in mind.

 Finding the Right Size